 Please visit our Document Downloads page to access the college's other policies, i.e. our Mental Health Policy.

 Applicants should have a minimum of 80 UCAS points at A-Level, ideally including Science, a relevant Level 3 Extended Diploma or equivalent or an Access to Higher Education Diploma, plus a satisfactory reference.

 Life experience of mature students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.

-For advanced entry to final level, a relevant Level 5 qualification such as a Foundation Degree is required.
+For advanced entry to the third year of this programme, a relevant Foundation Degree is required.

 BSc (Hons) Equine Therapy and Rehabilitation